 I sat at a bus stop and listen to an old man talk and learned to listen.

 I’ve held a dying man and breathed with him until he stopped.

 He would eventually become the Director of Performing Arts at Karamu House and Director of Performing Arts at the Arkansas Arts Center in Little Rock, Arkansas.
-In Arkansas he made is feature film his debut in United Artist film WHITE LIGHTNING.
+In Arkansas, he made his feature film his debut in United Artist film WHITE LIGHTNING.
 Soon, he became Artistic Director of the Free Southern Theater, a radical civil rights theater group in New Orleans.

-Recognizable in name and face from the professional theatre to film and television he moved to Los Angeles he landed a recurring role on the hit series WHAT’S HAPPENING, as Rob, the proprietor of ‘Rob’s Place”.
+Recognizable in name and face from the professional theatre to film and television he moved to Los Angeles he landed a recurring role on the hit series WHAT’S HAPPENING!, as Rob, the proprietor of ‘Rob’s Place”.
 He would later have recurring or starring roles on MISS GUIDED, MANCUSO FBI, NEW ATTITUDE, THE PARKERS, MOESHA and SOUTH CENTRAL.
-He has guest stared in over 100 television comedy and drama shows.
+He has guest-starred in over 100 television comedy and drama shows.

-He has never been to far from his theater roots having acted at the MARK TAPER FORM, LOS ANGELES THEATER COMPANY, DENVER THEATER CENTER, ASLO THEATER, and TRUE COLORS in Atlanta, ST. LOUIS BLACK REP, and the new EBONY THEATER opening in Los Angeles of TWO TRAINS RUNNING.
+He has never been too far from his theater roots having acted at the MARK TAPER FORUM, LOS ANGELES THEATER COMPANY, DENVER THEATER CENTER, ASLO THEATER, and TRUE COLORS in Atlanta, ST. LOUIS BLACK REP and the new EBONY THEATER opening in Los Angeles of TWO TRAINS RUNNING.

 “I’m considered a star, but I’m an accessible person,” Billings said.